-Koethenbuerger and Stimmelmayr arrive at a similar result in an agency model of firm behavior where they analyze whether the cost of investment should be exempted from taxation.
+Koethenbuerger and Stimmelmayr (2014, p 21) arrive at a similar result in an agency model of firm behavior where they analyze whether the cost of investment should be exempted from taxation.
 They find that when retained earnings are the marginal source of finance, a lower dividend tax reduces perk investments and leaves the amount of productive investments constant.
 As such, a higher deductibility rate in combination with a lower dividend tax, which is set so as to leave perk investments constant, increases welfare.
-[Koethenbuerger and Stimmelmayr, 2014, p.
-21]